 - File address of the ML model(s).

-- [OPTIONAL] Model provider NWDAF ID(s): Instance ID(s) of the ML model provider NWDAF(s) from which the consumer NWDAF currently subscribes to the ML model information used for the analytics.
+- [OPTIONAL] ID(s) of NWDAF(s) containing MTLF: Instance ID(s) of the NWDAF(s) containing MTLF from which the consumer NWDAF currently subscribes to the ML model information used for the analytics.

-- Subscription callback URI: indicates the callback URI of the analytics consumer of this subscription, i.e. the URI the analytics notifications are to be sent to.

-- Id of analytics consumer that is subscribed to receive analytics.
+- ID of the analytics consumer, e.g. NF, AF or OAM, that is subscribed to receive analytics.